bigsmoke/angel/README.md

 first A \ previous > < next / second A / third A / fourth A / fifth A
 ```

-`&` is convenient, because the knot won't change if you use different relationship axes along the path.
+Regardless of this, `&` _is_ convenient, because the knot won't change if you use different relationship axes along the path.

 When used together with the _unknown angel_ placeholder (`&?`), `&` means something different than when used as a _string knot_ indicator (as above).
 The below gets the angel next to `first A`, and next to the angel next to `first A`, etc.: